awilliams-atx/faceplace/README.md

 Finding new friends is as simple as typing the first couple letters of either their first or last name into the search bar.
 Results of the search are fetched with each character typed.
 The drop down list is navigable with both the mouse and keyboard.

-#### Cover photo, Profile Picture
+#### Cover photo / Profile Picture

 When viewing one's own profile page, a small button appears in the corner of both images prompting to change the photo.
 All user-uploaded images are stored in AWS S3 buckets to ensure scalability.

 #### Intro

-The intro stores basic personal information input by a user for public display.
-Each item has an click event listener for the profile owner which transforms the item into a form for updating the information.
+The Intro (visible from a user's timeline) stores basic personal information input by a user for public display.
+Each item has a click event listener for the profile owner which transforms the item into a form for updating the information.

 ## To-Dos for this project:

-I am  excited to continue working on this project development.
+I am  excited to continue working on this project's development.
 Some craved features include...

-#### Photo status updates and photo albums
+#### Photos / Photo albums

 In the future, users will be able to upload a photo instead of or along with a body of text in a post.
 Photo URLs will all be stored in a photos table and a join table `photo_albums` will store data relating photos to their owners and their containing albums.
+The photos themselves will be stored in AWS S3 buckets to ensure scalability.

+#### Reactions

+In the future, users will be able to record their reactions via simple icons including the classic "like" thumbs-up, "love", "anry", "sad", "wow", and "laugh".

 #### Private messages

-In the future, users will be able to send simple messages back and forth to each other.
-The messages table will allow for either text or a photo URL for the body content.
+In the future, users will be able to share private messages.
+The messages table will allow for both text and image content.

 **Bonus**: Multi-user chatrooms.